HauntedSmores/shopify-base-theme/README.md

 The interpolation tags allow the SASS compiler to ignore these declarations and leave the inner string (without any quotes).
 All scss partials are compiled down into a single `theme.scss.liquid` file so that the remaining liquid will be rendered by Shopify server side.

 ### /src/templates
-All the necessary shopify templates live here.
+All the necessary Shopify templates live here.
 The `/customers` sub-directory includes all account related templates.

 ***

-## Comands
+## Commands
 Listed here are the commands available with this theme.
 Command syntax: `npm run <command>`.

 ### build
-Builds the `src` directory to `dist`.
-This includes deleting what is currently in `dist`

-### dev
 - Clears the `dist` folder
+- Bundles assets
+- Migrates template files to directory to `dist`

+All assets are bundled for production with minification, no source maps, and less console logging.

+### watch
+- Runs the build command for development
+    - No minification
+    - Source maps are included
+    - Expanded bundle information logged in the terminal
+- Starts watching your project for changes
 - Opens a browser window running a local BrowserSync server proxied to your store
-- Watches your project for changes
-- Compiles JS, SCSS and migrates/flattens your images folder
-- Uploads any changes to your store and automatically refreshes the browser.
+- Uploads any changes to your store on the "development" theme and automatically refreshes the browser

-There are a couple of caveats to this one do-all command
-1. Themekit will be watching as soon as webpack starts building/watching.
-This means that themekit will start uploading/updating all the files that webpack manages (`theme.scss.liquid`, `theme.js`, and anything in the assets folder). <br><br>There's nothing explicitly wrong about this, but it might be annoying to wait for all of the uploads before starting to work.<br><br>If you prefer, you can open two terminal windows and use `npm run webpack-watch` in the first, wait for that to idle, and in your second terminal window run `npm run theme-watch`.
-This way themekit will only start watching **_after_** webpack has run its first build.

-2. Deleting a file from `src/assets` **will not** delete that file from the root `/assets` directory during the `watch` command.
-This is a limitation of the `copy-webpack-plugin` used to copy and flatten files.<br><br>You can either stop your dev command, run `npm run build`, and rerun `npm run dev` or make your deletions in both `src/assets` and `/assets`.

 ### deploy

-Clears the `dist` folder, runs the build, and uploads your theme to your shopify production theme as defined in `config.yml`.
-This uses themekit's `replace` command, and as such will **COMPLETELY** replace the existing theme in your shopify store.

-### webpack-watch
-Clears the `dist` folder and runs `webpack --watch` along side BrowserSync.
+- Runs the build command
+- Removes **EVERYTHING** from the theme labelled "production"
+- Uploads your theme files to the theme named "production" in your `config.yml`

+You can also deploy to another theme.
+Just name whichever theme you would like to deploy to, "production".
+To avoid conflict, make sure all theme's are unique.
+You can only have 1 theme named "production" at a time.

-### theme-watch
+### update
-Runs themekit's watch command.
+- Runs the build command
+- Updates all changed files on the "development" theme